 Organic TikTok content vs. TikTok ads

 We’ll cover TikTok Ads types later in this article, but we recommend building a TikTok marketing strategy around both a consistent organic content stream as well as a spending strategy to show those videos to chosen audiences in the platform.
-So, we recommend that you think about how to create good videos first, rather than good ads.
+So, we recommend that you think about how to create good videos first (potentially leveraging a video editor for TikTok), rather than good ads.

 Cultural awareness & keeping up with the TikTokTimes